 This statistic shows the total population of Brazil from 2004 to 2014.
-In 2012, the total population of Brazil was estimated at approximately 199.24 million inhabitants.
+In 2012, the total population of Brazil amounted to 199.24 million inhabitants.

 Population of Brazil

 Despite being home to the largest number of Catholics in the world, Brazil has a surprisingly low (and decreasing) population growth rate.
 The majority of women in Brazil use some form of contraception, which is often government-subsidized or free, even though the Catholic Church retains its stance that the use of contraceptives is inherently wrong.
 Within the space of just one generation, families have gone from having more than six children to having just one or two, and the share of Catholics in the population is dwindling.
 The influence of novellas — the overwhelmingly popular soap operas often with strong women figures and fewer than three children — could also be helping shape the population’s view of what an ideal family is.
 The fertility rate in Brazil fell below the replacement rate in 2006 and is still decreasing.